Additional menu

 Be wary of financial professionals who say they’ll work for free.
 These are usually commission-based.

 When in doubt, look up an advisor’s Form ADV.
 This shows information about how they make money.
-You’ll find details about compensations that could bring about conflicts of interest.
+You’ll find details about compensation that could bring about conflicts of interest.

 Questions to Ask